 Arrive and meet your guide and rest of the group in Litochoro.

 Transfer to Gkortsia, from where we begin our hike, at an altitude of 1,100 metres.
 The route from Gkortsia to Petrostrougka Refuge is one of the two most frequented hiking path on Mount Olympus.
 Most of the hike is through a thick forest of pine, beech and fir trees, and the path is in good condition.
 We make our way up to an altitude of 1,940 metres, and reach the Refuge.

 We enjoy an easy day in a breathtaking scenery.

-From the shelter, we follow a zig zagging path that bring us straight to Plateau of the Muses where a small but friendly shelter will accommodate us (2 hours walk).
+From the Refuge, we follow a zig zagging path that bring us straight to Plateau of the Muses where we will spend our second night (2 hours walk).

-After lunch and relax we climb a small peak – named Profitis Ilias and Toumba – just above our shelter to admire superb views of Mt.
+After lunch and some time to relax we climb a small peak – named Profitis Ilias and Toumba – just above our Refuge to admire superb views of Mt.
 Olympus summits and deep gorges (2 hours round trip).
-An alpine plateau at an altitude of 2,700 m. where a small but friendly shelter will accommodate us .

 Estimated Walking Time: 4- 6 hours.

 We have two options according to participant’s fitness and weather conditions:

 Before reaching the summit we ascent to the main path and crossing the spectacular precipice under the summit of Stefani – the throne of Zeus.